dfinance/dnode/README.md

     make install

-So after this command both `dnd` and `dncli` will be available from console
+So after this command both `dnode` and `dncli` will be available from console

-    dnd version --long
+    dnode version --long
     dncli version --long

 If you want to install specific application (not everything), you always can do:

-    make protos install-dnd
+    make protos install-dnode
     make protos install-dncli
     make protos install-oracleapp